kotenevmatvei/attachment-style/README.md

 - generate report
-  - empty page with title
+  - make font in the chart bigger preserving other proportions
-  - add chart
+    - refactor generate report into function
-  - add dominant description
+    - adapt font for the download figure
   - add two other descriptions
   - add q&a- make it downloadable
 - write unit tests?